-- · can affect any child or young person (male or female) under the age of 18 years - · can still be exploitation even if the activity appears consensual - · can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any child or young person (male or female) under the age of 18 years - can still be exploitation even if the activity appears consensual - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources.